Mike Stratton: Professional career

 Drafted out of college by the Buffalo Bills in the 13th round of the 1962 AFL draft, Stratton was selected as an AFL All-Star six straight seasons from 1963 through 1968.
 Bills coach Lou Saban teamed him with Harry Jacobs and John Tracey to form one of the best linebacking crews, playing together for 62 consecutive games from 1963 through 1967, a pro football record.
 They helped the Bills defense hold opposing teams without a 100-yard rusher for seventeen consecutive games in 1964 and 1965, capturing AFL championships in both years.

 In the 1964 AFL Championship Game against the San Diego Chargers, Stratton made the memorable "hit heard 'round the world".
 San Diego's Keith Lincoln had a 38-yard run on the game's opening play.
 The Chargers were leading 7–0 when Stratton drove his shoulder into Lincoln's midsection, breaking the star running back's ribs and knocking him out of the game.
 The Bills shut out San Diego for the rest of the game, and won 20–7.
 In the closing minutes of the first half with Buffalo leading 13–7, the Chargers drove to the Bills' 15, but Stratton intercepted a Tobin Rote pass to end the threat.
 Rote and San Diego coach Sid Gillman called the turnover a decisive play.
 The combined efforts of players such as defensive tackle Tom Sestak, cornerback Butch Byrd, and others led to two Bills championships, where they allowed seven points in each contest.

 Stratton played 11 seasons for the Bills before ending his career with the Chargers in 1973.
 He finished his career with 21 interceptions—18 with the Bills and 3 with the Chargers.
 He was selected to the AFL All-Time Second Team.

-Later years
+Later life

 After football, Stratton became an executive with insurance company Crump Associates in Knoxville, Tennessee.
 He and his wife raised three daughters and one son.
 The son died in 2023.

 On March 25, 2020, Stratton died at age 78 from heart complications after a recent fall.